 Sydney played host to the 2000 Olympic Games which has gone down in history as one of the best Olympic Games to date.
 The purpose-built facilities remain and are open to the public!
 Sydney Olympic Park now hosts various sports and entertainment programmes for people of all ages.

-Sydney hosted the Olympic Games in 2000 and work on the Olympic Park finished the year before.
-However, Australia has a very important indigenous history.
-The land the Sydney Olympic Park is built on is part of the traditional lands of the Wann clan.
+Sydney hosted the Olympic Games in 2000 and worked on the Olympic Park finished the year before.
+However, Australia has an essential indigenous history.
+The land the Sydney Olympic Park is built on is part of the traditional areas of the Wann clan.
 It is thought they will have been heavily reliant on the estuaries of the Parramatta River for food, resources and travel.

 Over the years, the land was settled and used for many different purposes.
 The Blaxland family started a saltworks back at the start of the 19th century.
 It has also been used for abattoirs and brickworks.
-The flatlands of the Olympic Park had always been an important industrial area but in modern times, it is now host to one of Sydney's great attractions.
+The flatlands of the Olympic Park had always been an important industrial area, but in modern times, it is now one of Sydney's great attractions.

-There are a number of things to do at the Sydney Olympic Park.
+There are several things to do at the Sydney Olympic Park.
 There are public art exhibitions and exhibitions on Australian sport and its history.
-There is an orienteering centre, an ‘urban jungle’ and aqua park.
+There is an orienteering centre, an urban jungle and aqua park.
 There are cycling tracks, archery centres, bird watching areas and scenic walks.
 There are five ecologically different parks on the grounds.
-Most of them are dog and BBQ friendly but double check to be sure!
+Most of them are dog and BBQ friendly but double-check to be sure!
 There are a selection of cafes, bars and restaurants in the Olympic Park as well as accommodation.